enerrio/frugalchainsaw/README.md

 ## Post-training
 ---
-Following training, we can optimize the model for deployment in a number of ways.
-One way is to quantize the model.
+Following training, there are many ways to further optimize the model for deployment.
+One way is to quantize the model i.e. reduce the number of digits that represent the weights.
+This would essentially compress the model size and reduce the storage requirements needed, but it may also impact performance.
+Depending on the situation the tradeoff may be worth it, in this case having a speedy inference would be good, but a higher priority is deploying a model with a high recall score.
+By having a high recall score we'll have fewer false negatives, because the cost of missing a chainsaw in an audio file would be high (more deforestation).

 ## TODO: